wdporter/i-am-that-vuepress/54-body-and-mind-are-symptoms-of-ignorance/readme.md

 Variously used for consciousness, individual as well as universal.">chidakash</span> and <span data-tippy-content="The great expanse, the timeless and spaceless reality; the Absolute being.">paramakash</span>.
-How are they related to ‘person’, ‘witness’, and the ‘absolute’?
+How are they related to “person”, “witness”, and the “absolute”?

 **Maharaj:**&ensp;*Mahadakash* is nature, the ocean of existences, the physical space with all that can be contacted through the senses. *Chidakash*